Last Updated on February 2, 2024 by Electricalvolt

 Er = Es When Nr =0 & slip=1

-It is clear that the induced rotor is maximum at the starting of the motor.
+It is clear from the above explanation that the induced rotor is maximum at the start of the motor.

 Xr = 2π(s*fs)L

 The rotor reactance depends on the slip.
-At start, the reactance of the rotor is high because the slip of the motor is equal to unity.
+At the start, the reactance of the rotor is high because the motor’s slip is equal to unity.